dfinity/sdk/docs/concepts/pull-dependencies.md

 Running `dfx deps init` will iterate over all dependencies in `pulled.json`, set an empty argument for the ones that need no init argument and print the list of dependencies that do require an init argument.

-Then running `dfx deps init <CANISTER> --argument <ARGUMENT>` to set init argument for individual dependency.
+Then running `dfx deps init <CANISTER> --argument <ARGUMENT>` will set the init argument for an individual dependency.

 The init arguments will be recorded in `deps/init.json`.